shavjw/DigiAgenda/README.md

 # DigiAgenda - README Documentation
-on provides a comprehensive overview of the FITHUB application, its features, setup instructions, and guidelines for usage.
+on provides a comprehensive overview of the DIGIADGENDA application, its features, setup instructions, and guidelines for usage.

 ## Introduction

 ![Fithub Logo](https://github.com/shavjw/fithub/blob/master/src/assets/login_pic.webp)
-FITHUB is a revolutionary fitness and nutrition app designed to simplify the process of finding suitable exercise routines and nutritional plans tailored to individual goals.
-This app empowers users to create effective workout regimens and meal plans effortlessly, enhancing their contributing
+Introduction DIGIADGENDA is a powerful productivity app designed to simplify task management across professional and personal domains.
+This application aims to alleviate the overwhelming stress associated with maintaining agendas, enhancing both productivity and mental well-being.

 ## Contributing